Seahawks schedule analysis: What are the best matchups? Trap games? Final record? Our beat writers make their picks

 Now that we have the full Seahawks schedule for 2021 — with dates, times and TV designations — we can now analyze it more clearly.

 What are the best games?
 The worst?
-And what might Seattle’s record be when all 17 games are played?
+And what might the Seahawks’ record be when all 17 games are played?

-Times Seahawks beat writers Bob Condotta and Adam Jude answer those questions and more below.
+Times beat writers Bob Condotta and Adam Jude answer those questions and more below.

 Best matchup

 Oct.
 17 at Pittsburgh.
 A trip to Green Bay is hard to top.
-But Seattle has also been there a lot lately.
+But the Seahawks have been there a lot lately.
 This will be the fourth time since 2015.
-Seattle, meanwhile, has been to Pittsburgh only three times since 1999.
+They have been to Pittsburgh only three times since 1999.
 True, one was just two years ago in 2019.
-But that was a fun game, with Seattle pulling out a late 28-26 victory.
-This one, which is technically the added 17th game in Seattle’s schedule, also looms as a really appetizing game, playing in the Steel City on a Sunday night in what could be Ben Roethlisberger’s last season — he is the last active player on either side from Pittsburgh’s Super Bowl win over Seattle in 2006. — Condotta
+But that was a fun game, with the Seahawks pulling out a late 28-26 victory.
+This one, which is technically the 17th game in the schedule, also looms as an appetizing game, playing in the Steel City on a Sunday night in what could be Ben Roethlisberger’s last season.
+He is the last active player on either side from the Steelers Super Bowl win over the Seahawks in 2006. — Condotta

 Nov.
 14 at Green Bay Packers.
 From a sheer entertainment standpoint, Seahawks-Packers always delivers.
 Add in all the subplots of the offseason drama surrounding the two superstar quarterbacks — Russell Wilson and Aaron Rodgers — and this has game-of-the-year potential. — Jude